-We always wonder about what could be the difference between taking a loan from a public sector bank and a private bank.
+The difference between taking a loan from public sector bank and a private bank is huge.
 The young generation always prefers private banks whereas our parents would always guide us to get it from a public sector bank.

 This fees is charged to analyse, evaluate and do the paperwork for your loan processing.
 Even though the bank is selling you the product, they don’t take this cost on them.

-This fees is one of the major difference that I have seen between public and private sector banks.
-Since, most of the private sector bank depend on the their DSA (Direct selling agents) to get the loan consumer to their doorstep, they generally keep this fees high to pay a cut of this fees to their agents.
+Most of the private sector bank depend on the their DSA (Direct selling agents) to get the loan consumer to their doorstep, they generally keep this fees high (like 0.50% – 1% ) to pay a cut of this fees to their agents.

-So, I would say that approach a public sector bank on your own if you want to save some money!!
+So, approach them directly if you want to save some money.

-You would have heard that interest rates are increased by private bank as soon as RBI (Reserve bank of India) increases its REPO rate, but do NOT decrease with same speed when the REPO rate is decreased at least for existing loan customers.
+Interest rates are increased by private bank as soon as RBI (Reserve bank of India) increases its REPO rate, but do NOT decrease with same speed at least for existing loan customers.

 So, to mitigate the loss, they generally charge you 2% of the OUTSTANDING loan.